v8/v8.dev/src/docs/feature-launch-process.md

 # Pre-staging { #pre-staging }

-## When to pre-stage a feature

 Pre-staging allows getting early feedback from fuzzing and ensuring that there are no obvious bugs left from fuzzing before opening up the *feature* further in staging.

 This should happen two weeks before staging at latest to give the fuzzers enough time to find bugs, but can happen as soon as any fuzzer coverage is available and fuzzing can meaningfully test the code, even while the *feature* is still in development.

-## How to pre-stage a feature

-### Pre-staging a JavaScript or V8 feature

-Pre-stage the *feature* to collect fuzzer coverage for at least two weeks, if not pre-staged earlier in feature development.

-- In [`src/flags/flag-definitions.h`](https://cs.chromium.org/chromium/src/v8/src/flags/flag-definitions.h) add an implication from `experimental_fuzzing` to the *feature flag* using `DEFINE_WEAK_IMPLICATION()`.

-### Pre-staging a WebAssembly feature

-Pre-stage the *feature* to collect fuzzer coverage for at least two weeks, if not pre-staged earlier in feature development.

-- In [`src/wasm/wasm-feature-flags.h`](https://cs.chromium.org/chromium/src/v8/src/wasm/wasm-feature-flags.h), move the *feature flag* from the `FOREACH_WASM_EXPERIMENTAL_FEATURE_FLAG` macro list to the `FOREACH_WASM_PRE_STAGING_FEATURE_FLAG` macro list.
-- In [`tools/wasm/update-wasm-spec-tests.sh`](https://cs.chromium.org/chromium/src/v8/tools/wasm/update-wasm-spec-tests.sh), add the proposal repository name to the `repos` list of repositories.
-- Run [`tools/wasm/update-wasm-spec-tests.sh`](https://cs.chromium.org/chromium/src/v8/tools/wasm/update-wasm-spec-tests.sh) to create and upload the spec tests of the new proposal.
-- In [`test/wasm-spec-tests/testcfg.py`](https://cs.chromium.org/chromium/src/v8/test/wasm-spec-tests/testcfg.py), add the proposal repository name and the *feature flag* to the `proposal_flags` list.
-- In [`test/wasm-js/testcfg.py`](https://cs.chromium.org/chromium/src/v8/test/wasm-js/testcfg.py), add the proposal repository name and the *feature flag* to the `proposal_flags` list.

 # Staging { #staging }